qawemlilo/nodebookmarks/README.md

 Logged users interact with the Users Model in several ways:

-1. When they view their account information (READ)
+1. When they view their account information
 ```
 GET /user
 ```

-2. When they edit their account information (UPDATE)
+2. When they edit their account information
 ```
 PUT /user/:id
 ```

-3. When they delete their account (DELETE)
+3. When they delete their account
 ```
 POST /user/delete
 ```